philipwalsh/fastai.100days/README.md

 `  Total amount of global memory:                 4096 MBytes (4294967296 bytes)`

-WSL 20 now has access to my GPU
+WSL 2 now has access to my GPU

-one more test to check my gpu performance
+one more test to check my GPU performance

 `./matrixMul`